muttoni/cadence-symbols/README.md

 }
 ```

+### Ternary Operator

 It can also be used in ternary operations to represent the "otherwise" section, such as the following:

 ```cadence
 let a = 1 > 2 ?
 3 : 4